 4. Research industries, shares etc.

 Once you’ve decided to invest in shares directly, you need to decide on which ones.
-The trick here is to try and spread your investments over a few different stocks and industries.
+A good strategy that can help with risk management is to spread your investments over a few different stocks and industries.

-You don’t want to put all of your investment into the banking sector, or into gold stocks.
-If the industry goes through a downturn, you’ll find all your investments falling, rather than just one or two stocks.
+Putting all of your investment into a single sector means if the industry goes through a downturn, you’ll find all your investments falling, rather than just one or two stocks.
 A diversified portfolio helps mitigate this risk.

 This all seems daunting at first, but with a little application you will soon learn the basics.